KEYS Overview (PDF)

 [collapse all] [expand all]

-KEYS is designed for new supervisors as well as existing supervisors who want to hone their supervisory skills.
-The program offers a valuable opportunity to develop supervisors, many of whom have expanded their scope of responsibilities and supervision.
+The KEYS program is intended for new supervisors and managers, as well as existing supervisors and managers who want to hone their supervisory skills.

 This training program is provided at no cost to your department.